bodhi-root/guitar-tabs/src/songs/Monster Magnet - Space Lord.md

 (continue with chorus chords)
 Well I sing...
 Space Lord Mother
+Well I sing...
+Space Lord Mother
+Well I sing...
+Space Lord Mother
+Well I sing...
+Space Lord Mother

 Transition here to an E > C, listen to the song for timing

 E             C
    I lost my soul when I fell to earth
    My planets called me to the void of my birth
    The time has come for me to kill this game
    Now open wide and say my name

 (back to the chorus chords, repeat as much as you like) Space Lord Mother